awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-guardduty-filter-condition.md

 # AWS::GuardDuty::Filter Condition<a name="aws-properties-guardduty-filter-condition"></a>

-Specifies the condition to apply to a single field when filtering through GuardDuty findings\.
+Specifies the condition to apply to a single field when filtering through findings\.

 ## Syntax<a name="aws-properties-guardduty-filter-condition-syntax"></a>